xmindata/Titanic/draw/README.md

 ### Summary

 The dataset I'm using is Titanic.csv.
 My conclusion is "Peopole in higher class tends to survive more".
 In my viusalization, I made a bar chart for the overall survival rate grouped by the class.
-Class 1(High class) has much higher survival rate than class 2(Mid class) and class 3 (Low class), and the amount of survived people from class1 is even higher than from class3.
+Class 1(High class) has much higher survival rate than class 2(Mid class) and class 3 (Low class), and the amount of survived people from High class is even higher than from Low class though the total amounts of High class passengers are much lower.

 ### Design

-Initial design: By explortary data analysis using python, I found that the survival rate differs in different class, and also in age and sex.
-So i grouped the data with different class, then group the people by thier age to Child(age<12), elders(>65) and others.
-After this i then export the data to a new csv called "Titan.csv" and import it into the index.html file and use Dimple.js to visualize the data, including three buttons to see the survival rate by different groups.
+Initial design: By explortary data analysis using ipython, I found that the survival rate differs in different class, and also in age and sex.
+So i grouped the data with different class(High/Mid/Low), then group the people by thier age to Child(age<12), elders(>65) and others.
+After this i then export the data to a new csv called "Titan.csv" and load it into the index.html file and use Dimple.js.
+With the Index.html file, i first create SVG element as the canvas for the chart, then with the loaded data, I binded the data with the 'body' element and draw the "bar" for each data point with Dimple.js, then I used button.on to update the active option to visualize the data by each different group method.

+For the chart itself, there are three different charts: "Overview", "Agegroup" and "Sex".
+In order to see the overall survival rate for each class, I created the "Overview".
+While age is also an important feature for the survival rate, i then grouped further to "Class/Agegroup", while the Agegroup includes "Child (age<12)", "Elders (age>65)" and "Others".
+Meanwhile "sex" is another important feature so i added "sex" to group the passengers based on their Genders.
+By clicking the different buttons we shall find the different chart with different group methods.

 ##### Deedback 1: